juankdiz/oneplusmg-trust-framework/pages/technical-infrastructure/storage-and-interfaces.md

 ---
 title: Storage and Interfaces
-description: Introduction to Infrastructure components
+description: Introduction to Storage and Interfaces
 ---

 Organisations store data and offer interfaces (APIs) following international standards that form the technically interoperable infrastructure backbone.
 Service building is assumed to leverage national and European investments in e-infrastructure capacities.
 Storage & interfaces need to provide techniques ensuring data privacy and confidentiality.